hackware1993/Flutter_ConstraintLayout/README.md

 No matter how complex the layout is and how deep the dependencies are, each child element of ConstraintLayout will only be measured once, This results in extremely high layout performance.

+Anyone who sends you a harassing message, you can send him Flutter code and use nested hell to rule him.

 # Feature

 1. build flexible layouts with constraints